Manchester City FC

 Manchester City's first original mark came in the '60s becoming a roundel logo.
 Bringing over the shield from the coat of arms is the centerpiece.
 The shield is red and yellow with a ship at the top of the shield and a striped banner at the bottom.
 Arched wordmark "MANCHESTER CITY FC" in black on a light blue background.

-The original crest was gleaned from the logo of the Manchester City Coat of Arms.
+The original crest was gleaned from the Manchester City Coat of Arms logo.

-The golden bends in red are derived from the arms of the Lords of Manchester, who ruled the city prior to 1301.
+The golden bends in red are derived from the arms of the Lords of Manchester, who ruled the city before 1301.
 The chief shows a ship in full sail, a symbol of trade and enterprise.
-The crest shows a globe covered with bees, representing the world, to all parts of which the goods of the city are exported.
+The crest shows a globe covered with bees, representing the world to all parts of which the city's goods are exported.
 The bees are a symbol of activity.
-The supporters, an antelope, and a lion are derived from the arms of King Henry IV, Duke of Lancaster.
+The supporters, an antelope and a lion, are derived from the arms of King Henry IV, Duke of Lancaster.